-Creamy, warming chestnut soup is the perfect starter for your Christmas dinner.
-It’s sweet and nutty, with earthy flavour.
+Creamy chestnut soup is the perfect starter for your Christmas dinner (or any cold-weather meal).
+It’s sweet and nutty, with an earthy flavour, thanks to roasted chestnuts.
 It’s simple to prepare and can be made ahead for ease of entertaining.

-- Shallots and leeks to add to the sweetness and mild onion-like flavour, without overpowering the chestnuts.
+- Shallots + Leeks: Adds sweetness and mild onion flavour, without overpowering the chestnuts.

-- Silken tofu to amp up the creaminess and add a boost of protein.
-If you don’t like tofu, I promise you won’t even taste it!
-If you’re avoiding soy for health reasons, you may use your favourite plant milk instead.
+- NOTE: Even if you don’t like tofu, you won’t taste it!
+If you’re avoiding soy for health reasons, you may use your favourite plant-based milk instead.

 Start by gathering all your ingredients and chopping up your veggies.

 - First, quarter the leek lengthwise and then slice it into roughly one-inch pieces.
 (Doesn’t need to be perfect, since they’ll be pureed later.)